Shvil Parot HaChalav is a dairy farm in Bethlehem of Galilee. They also offer behind-the-scenes tours, and today we will join one.

 Opening Hours

-We planned to visit on a Saturday, and I called the owner (his phone is 052-3275682).
-And he told me to come whenever I want during the mentioned hours.
+We planned to visit on a Saturday, so I called the owner (his phone number is 052-3275682).
+He told me to come whenever I wanted during the mentioned hours.

 Entrance Fee

-The entrance fee is 42 NIS per person (as shown in the next photograph).
-And everybody above the age of two and a half require a ticket.
+The entrance fee is 45 NIS per person.
+And everybody above the age of two requires a ticket.

-- Currently, I do not see any coupons online.
+Note: Currently, I do not see any coupons online.
 But there are discounts from time to time.
-So it is worth checking before your planned visit.
+So, it is worth checking before your planned visit.

 They are probably waiting for more people to come.
 But as the sign says, they try to keep you waiting for less than half an hour.
 And we waited for about ten minutes until our tour started.